maxine-red/alex/README.md

 ## Installation

+Clone this repository and go into the created directory.

 Just run ` $ NODE_ENV=production npm install` or `npm install --production`

 Don't forget to create a `production.js` in config/ if you need special configuration.

 A more thorough installation guide will be added later.

+As of 1.0.0, there is no global installation possible.

 ## Use